23marabi/tinymark/README.md

 Otherwise it will return a 'status' key of value 'success' or 'fail', along with a 'reason' value with a full-length output.

+## Configuration
+There is only one configuration file, stored as a TOML file.
+The valid fields are:

+`json`: Manually specify to output as JSON.
+Set to `true` or `false`

+`storage_location`: The full path for where to store the databases.